Recorded Statement After a Texas Car Accident: Should You?

 Adjusters are Trained on What Questions to Ask After an Auto Accident

-Many insurance companies send their adjusters to classes to learn how to elicit responses that are helpful in defense of their case.
-While the adjuster may be simply trying to gather information, some adjusters clearly are attempting to create defenses by the way they asked their questions.
+Many insurance companies send their adjusters to classes to learn how to elicit responses that help defend their cases.
+While the adjuster may be simply trying to gather information, some adjusters are attempting to create defenses by the way they ask their questions.

-The insurance company may know about your injuries.
-The trap is when providing a recorded statement when you do not know the extent of your injury or need medical care.
-Personal injury attorneys in Conroe know it is not good to describe your thoughts on an injury before you are done being treated by your doctors.
+The insurance company may be aware of your injuries.
+The trap occurs when providing a recorded statement without knowing the extent of your injury or the need for medical care.
+Personal injury attorneys in Conroe know it is not advisable to discuss your thoughts on an injury before you have completed your treatment with your doctors.

 Questions Insurance Companies Ask on Causation of the Accident